pybamm-team/pybamm.org/content/learn.md

 ## Supporting materials

 We regularly hold PyBaMM workshops.
-You can find a list of the workshops we have held with links to the corresponding recordings below, or on the [Training](/training/) page of the PyBaMM website.
+You can find a list of the workshops we have held with links to the corresponding recordings below.

 <!-- Shortcode for rendering the Training markdown page, change it to edit this section -->
 {{< include-md "./training.md" >}}